jafoole/Activity-Lifecycle-Lab/readme.md

 **Question**: How would you implement this feature?
 Be specific; what lifecycle methods would you use in CommentActivity, and what techniques would you use?
 <br />**Answer**:

+on the onPause method, you do an EditText.getText().toString(); and you save that to an SharedPreferences.
+Then when the onResume(); is called, you can called the string and put it baack in with editText.setText():

 In your own words…